rikudoukarthik/rikudou/content/blog/_index.md

     show_sidebar_adunit: false
     text_link_label: View recent posts
     text_link_url: /blog/
+    text_contents_label: "On this page"
+    text_series_label: "In this series"
 ---

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**